 VALCHLOR® (mechlorethamine) gel is an alkylating drug indicated for the topical treatment of Stage IA and IB mycosis fungoides–type cutaneous T-cell lymphoma (MF-CTCL) in patients who have received prior skin-directed therapy

-Comprehensive support and resources are available throughout the
+Comprehensive support and resources are available exclusively through a specialty pharmacy

-- Assistance with insurance verification, prior authorization, and appeals
+- Assistance with prior authorizations, insurance verification, and appeals

-- Help with understanding what to expect with VALCHLOR gel
+- Information for patients and caregivers on what to expect with VALCHLOR

 - Financial assistance for eligible patients